AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-left-panel.md

 The Find and Replace feature can be used in two distinct modes, depending on your requirements:

 - **With Source mode:** The search scans not only the visible content but also the underlying source content (XML structure, including elements, tags, and attribute values) for the searched string.
 This mode ensures a comprehensive search across the entire content.
+To use this feature, you must enable the **Use source mode** option available in the Find and replace panel.

     >[!NOTE]
     >